sbt/sbt.github.com/0.13/docs/Combined+Pages.md

 Here are some current plugin best practices.

 > **Note:** Best practices are evolving, so check back frequently.

+### Get your plugins known

+Make sure people can find your plugin.
+Here are some of the recommended steps:

+1. Mention [@scala_sbt](https://twitter.com/scala_sbt) in your announcement, and we will RT it.
+2. Accounce it on [implicit.ly](http://notes.implicit.ly/) using [n8han/herald](https://github.com/n8han/herald).
+3. Send a pull req to [sbt/website](https://github.com/sbt/website) and add your plugin on [the plugins list][Community-Plugins].

 ### Don't use default package